 This is the layout I most use for giving a full reading.
 As far as I am aware it is one which I developed - actually evolved - over many years of professional readings.

-These first four cards are more for your benefit than for your client
+These first four cards are more for the benefit of yourself than for your client

 Having built up a picture of your subject’s life you should have established a connection or at least a rapport with them.
-(Of course I have had to read for clients who refused to confirm or deny anything.
-After all being a psychic I should know all!)
+(Of course, the bottom line is that no tarot spreads are foolproof.
+I have had to read tarot for people who refuse to confirm or deny anything.
+After all, being a psychic, I should see all!)